mebyz/pistahx/README.md

   - ORMS also implements Passport.js (which includes 300+ more auth strategies) !

-- **MONITORING: ORMS offers you instantaneaous monitoring with the support of the gorgious ELK stack and Appmetrics library.
-Simply fill ELK_SERVER parameter in conf file and you're good to go !**
+- **MONITORING: ORMS implements monitoring natively, with the support of the gorgious ELK stack + appmetrics. use ELK_SERVER parameter in Conf.hx file and you're good to go !**

-- **DESIGN FIRST : with ORMS, your API description/spec can be easily changed using a simple language paradigm (yaml)**
+- **DESIGN FIRST : with ORMS, your API specification can be easily changed using a simple language paradigm (yaml)**

 - **MOCK YOUR TESTS IN THE SPEC DESCRIPTION : simply mock some test cases (a request and its response) in the YAML spec and let mocha do the magic !**